PREVIEW: THE GOUGE

 “However,” Jason paused.
 “I’m at the crime scene now.
 If you want, I can call you in as a consult—taking into consideration the implications to the previous murders.”

-It was music to Carl’s ears—to be needed.
-To be called out of retirement to give a helping hand to the next generation of uniforms.
+It was music to Carl’s ears to be called out of retirement to give a helping hand to the next generation of uniforms.
+He needed this—he needed to be needed.

 “Send me the address.”